autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 ## Prerequisites

 Useful courses include TTK4250 Sensor fusion, TTK21 VSLAM, TTK25 Computer Vision for Control  and TTK4255 Robotic Vision.
-The candidate should have taken some of these already, and consider taking the remaining courses in parallell with the specialization project.
+The candidate should have taken some of these already, and take some of the remaining courses in parallell with the specialization project.

 ## References
 * Granström, K., Baum, M. and Reuter, S. (2017). "<a href="http://isif.org/journal/12/2/1557-6418">Extended Object Tracking: Introduction, Overview and Applications.</a>" Journal of Advances in Information Fusion.